-Name Function Base Compensation and fringe benefits Cash Bonus Share options granted or exercised Total Erez Nachtomy CEO 343,521 99,065 - 442,586 Other members of the Senior Management 984,293 125,656 828,435 1,938,384 Total for all Members of Senior Management: 1,327,814 224,721 828,435 2,380,970
+Name Function Base Compensation and fringe benefits Cash Bonus Share options granted or exercised Total Erez Nachtomy CEO 325,908 80,366 - 406,274 Other members of the Senior Management 237,475 68,460 356,352 698,287 Total for all Members of Senior Management: 599,383 148,826 356,352 1,104,562

-\ Represents the fair value of the share options granted or exercised.
+^{} Represents the fair value of the share options granted or exercised.

-\\Please see the table below related to the Senior Management SHL on the compensation Erez Nachtomy received in his function as CEO.
+^{} Please see the table below related to the Senior Management SHL on the compensation Erez Nachtomy received in his function as CEO.

-\\ Estimated amounts (for more information please refer to "Senior Management (Other than the CEO)" and "CEO" in this Section above).
+^{} Estimated amounts (for more information please refer to "Senior Management (Other than the CEO)" and "CEO" in this Section above).
 The actual payment of the cash bonus is subject to all applicable corporate approvals.

-\\\ Please see the table above related to the Board of directors on the compensation Erez Nachtomy received in his function as board member
+^{} Please see the table above related to the Board of directors on the compensation Erez Nachtomy received in his function as board member

-The highest total compensation payable to a member of the governing bodies in 2021 was to the former CFO, Mr. Yossi Vadnagra (see above).
-The Senior Management of SHL consisted of the CEO and two additional members and an additional three former members during the year under review.
+The highest total compensation payable to a member of the governing bodies in 2022 was to Amir Hai (see above).
+The Senior Management of SHL consisted of the CEO and one additional members during the year under review.

-Pursuant to the Israeli Companies Law, the Compensation Committee, the Board and the shareholders of SHL re-approved and confirmed the existing directors' and officers' insurance provided, and indemnification undertaking issued by, the Company in favor of all of its officers and directors (including controlling shareholders) and authorized the management of the Company to negotiate and execute, and to periodically renew and keep in force, for and on behalf of the Company, a liability insurance policy for all of the Company's directors and officers, as shall be in office from time to time, for a coverage of up to USD 15 million.
+Pursuant to the Israeli Companies Law, the Compensation Committee, the Board and the shareholders of SHL re-approved and confirmed the existing directors' and officers' indemnification and insurance provided, undertaking issued by, the Company in favor of all of its officers and directors (including controlling shareholders) and authorized the management of the Company to negotiate and execute, and to periodically renew and keep in force, for and on behalf of the Company, a liability insurance policy for all of the Company's directors and officers, as shall be in office from time to time, for a coverage of up to USD 15 million.
 Accordingly, the undertaking by SHL to indemnify all directors and officers, in office from time to time, to the extent and limitations set forth in the indemnification letters issued to such persons, in an aggregate sum of up to USD 15 million was re-confirmed.
 The entitlement to insurance, exemption and indemnification arrangements, as may be approved by the Company from time to time, is also set forth in the Compensation Policy.